Wanted:

 Tech you can trust

 We take your privacy and safety seriously.
 Our systems keep your information secure and protect against fraud, waste, and abuse.
-We meet all HIPAA requirements and are SOC 2 Type 2 certified, so you can feel confident your data is in good hands.
+So you can feel confident your data is in good hands.

 FAQs